uoft-networking/tools/README.md

 ## Adding a project to the repo

-TODO... plan to implement this as a copier template
+1. `invoke new-project <project>`
+2. Follow all prompts to create a new project

 ## Making a new release